alexvanboxel/airflow-gcp-k8s/README.md

 ### Staging Bucket

 This staging bucket will be downloaded to the Airflow worker.
 Here you can put your binary dataflows.
 Create it, and remember the location, you will have to specify it in settings.

 ### Service Account

-Create a service account JSON file, and store it on the system you will run this script from.
+Create a service account JSON file and store it on the system you will run this script from.

 ### OAuth Key